From John Steinbeck in East of Eden: “There’s no rot on this clean new hundred years.”

 What’s in the future?
 Uncertainty.
 Hope.
 Despair.
 Innovation.
 Hardships.
 Triumph.
 Sickness.
 Life.

 I have experienced the always moving and impending hands of time turn over into a new century – and that amazes me.
 Not everyone gets the chance to experience that.
 Maybe a handful of billions, but not the entirety of the billions.

-Anyway, at the turn of this century, in the year 2000, I was only 7, and was more obsessed with the Backstreet Boys’ Millennium album being released than the destruction of our world because of Y2K.
+Anyway, I was only 7, and was more obsessed with the Backstreet Boys’ Millennium album being released than the destruction of our world because of Y2K.
 I was more concerned with the drama of my Barbie’s and the trouble D.W. was causing Arthur than who was president of the country.
 Even at 22, I still just now had to check and see who it was primarily because I knew Bill Clinton could not have been president for 10 years.

 It didn’t really feel like a fresh start to me, because when you’re 7 and are part of a good family, school system and okay town what do you need a fresh start from?
 I do remember that writing “2000” instead of *199X* on papers at school was strange.
 Although probably not as strange as it was for older generations of people, who had been writing the date for more than 3 or so years.

 It’s comforting to think of an event, a date, a certain point in our lives as a “fresh start” when things become overwhelmingly messy, or when we get restless and need something new.
 What has this fresh start brought for you?